leopardslab/dunner-gocd-plugin/README.md

 This plugin can be installed using the [GoCD standard plugin installation instructions](https://docs.gocd.org/current/extension_points/plugin_user_guide.html).

 Download the latest jar file of this plugin from [Github Releases](https://github.com/leopardslab/dunner-gocd-plugin/releases) and copy it to the external plugins directory(`<go_server>/plugins/external`) of Go-Server.
 Restart your server to see the plugin added to GoCD.
+Refer [Plugin Usage page](https://github.com/leopardslab/dunner-gocd-plugin/wiki/Plugin-Usage).

 ## Task Configuration